toinfinityai/infinity-datasets/smartfacility-robotics-basic/README.md

 Frame-level annotations are provided for each frame of a video.
 They are accessible via the top-level `images` field of the JSON data structure.
 Frame-level annotations include:

 - `frame_number`: The frame number of the corresponding image.
-- `camera_location_m`: Location of the camera, in world space and meters.
+- `camera_location_m`: Location of the camera in the global coordinate system, in meters.
 - `camera_P_matrix`: P matrix of the synthetic camera.
 This can be used to project any 3D position in the global coordinate system onto the image plane.
 Note that `P = K @ RT`.
 - `camera_RT_matrix`: Extrinsic RT matrix of the synthetic camera (rotation + translation).